-- It is recommended to have the bars of the cage as close as they can be.
+It is recommended to have the bars of the cage as close as they can be.
 This way, the cat cannot stick its paws through the bars to attack the little guinea pig.
 This is a very easy and safe way of preventing your cute pets from fighting.

-- Keep your cat and guinea pig in different rooms as much as you can.
-Put the little guinea pig cage in a room that your cat is not allowed.
-Primary instincts never really go away so having a predator and a little prey animal in the same room might not end very well.
+So, having a predator and a little prey animal in the same room might not end very well.
 Keeping them as far as possible from each other is a safety measure to prevent any type of incident between your pets.